scuzzydude/asimov/asimov.md

 That's what we want to measure.
 We'll measure what unites us.

 I wasn't consciously aware that Apple was making a series based on Asimov's *Foundation* when I came up with the name.
 Admittedly, I had a free Apple TV+ subscription because I tithe 10% of my income to Saint Jobs, and it's possible that I saw a trailer for the show.
 I last read Asimov as a teenager, but I'd remembered the basics of the story and I thought it fit.
-I did have some second thoughts about using *asimov* as the name, as I didn't want to jump on some pop-culture fad for something so important as a new value system of ideas.[^104] I'd started re-reading *Foundation* series once I started writing and was excited to see the Apple show.
+I did have some second thoughts about using *asimov* as the name, as I didn't want to jump on some pop-culture fad for something so important as a new value system of ideas.[^106] I'd started re-reading the *Foundation* series once I started writing and was excited to see the Apple show.
 The show isn't much like the books at all, and for good reason.
 The books are mostly nerdy people talking to each other about nerdy stuff, not good television material.
 I no longer have any worries; the television series doesn't get very deep into psychohistory.
 I did like the show's *genetic dynasty* plotline, I'm thinking maybe Linus should clone himself and incorporate that into his governance system.

 My wife, who by summer had turned herself into a genuine crypto mogul, really liked the idea when I explained how it worked.
 She wanted me to use a pseudonym, like Satoshi Nakamoto or Mark Twain, you know, to avoid embarrassment if this blows up in my face.
 If you've made it this far, you'll see why that would have been legendary hypocrisy.
 This concept is based on the premise -- we are what we value.
 I don't use social media, I don't write reviews or troll people, and I've never tweeted.
 I have no need for anybody to validate my opinions.
 I write about my own values.
 My daughter challenged me, and I told her I believed wealth inequality was a solvable problem.
 This is my solution.